trungdanglinux/communication/README.md

 ### Build and Run
 Makefile is used to compile the code.
 By default, it will compile and build both client1 and client2 if there is no argument in the make command.
-Moreover, to be more convient, run and clean commands are added to run the executable file and clean the both objects and executable files.
-For run, client1 or client2 should be added as argument to CLIENT.
+Moreover, to be more convenient, run and clean commands are added to run the executable file and clean both objects and executable files.
+For run command, client1 or client2 should be added as an argument to CLIENT.

 ```bash
 make // build client1 and client2